 Located in the eastern plains of Colorado, the small town of Granada is home to a piece of Colorado history most may not realize exists.
-Built to be hidden from the rest of the world, the Granada Relocation Center, or better known as Camp Amache, might be one of Colorado’s lesser-known National Historic Landmarks.
+Built to be hidden from the rest of the world, the Amache Japanese-American Relocation Center, better known as Camp Amache, might be one of Colorado’s lesser-known National Historic Sites.

 Amid World War II, the U.S. government ordered the construction of ten relocation centers for the internment of Japanese Americans, one of which was Camp Amache.
 Over 10,000 people came through this relocation center, while at its height it housed over 7,500 internees, making it at one point the tenth-largest city in Colorado.

 History of Camp Amache

 After the attack on Pearl Harbor, the federal government built the Granada Relocation Center.
 Fearing that Japanese Americans might sympathize with Japan and conspire against the U.S., the federal government began the process of removing Japanese Americans from the West Coast and incarcerated them in these camps.

 Construction on Camp Amache began in 1942 under the direction of Governor Ralph L. Carr.
 Camp Amache was different from other relocation centers, in that the federal government built the camp on land the U.S. Army purchased vs. other centers placed on already designated federal land.